M116 (New York City bus): History

 The New York City Omnibus Corporation bus started the route (M20-20) on April 1, 1936, to replace the New York Railways' 116th Street Crosstown Line streetcar.
 It has largely remained the same, with the exception of in 1993, when it, along with some other Manhattan crosstown routes, had their designations changed, with the M20 becoming the M116.

+Until the 126th Street Depot closed in 2015, the M116 ran with articulated buses during rush hours.

 As part of a pilot program by the MTA to make five bus routes free (one in each borough), the M116 was selected alongside the B60, Bx18, Q4 and S46/96 to become fare-free in July 2023.
 The pilot program would last six to twelve months and buses would display a "Fare Free" sign, similar to the one used on the Q70.
 The pilot will run from September 24, 2023 until at least March 30, 2024.
 Though ten U.S. Congress members requested in April 2024 that the state government provide additional funding for the fare-free pilot program, state lawmakers declined to reauthorize funding for the program.
 The fare-free program ended on August 31, 2024.